96boards/documentation/ConsumerEdition/DragonBoard-410c/Configuration/EnableSPI.md

 > Note: LT Debian 16.06 release MUST be used as base (**Step 1**).
 The 16.06 LT release already includes the SPIDEV kernel module, you will only need to change the device tree file (and boot image).

+***

 ### Step 1: **Flash the 16.06 LT Debian release:**

+First nake sure you are running the 16.06 LT Debian release.
+The following folder contains all the necessary files:

 - https://builds.96boards.org/releases/dragonboard410c/linaro/debian/16.06/

+From the above link, download your desired `rootfs` and `boot` image
+- linaro-jessie-<alip or developer>-qcom-snapdragon-arm64-*.img.gz
+- boot-linaro-jessie-qcom-snapdragon-arm64-*.img.gz

 Fastboot installation instructions (using a Linux host machine) can be found [here](../Installation/LinuxFastboot.md)

-For those who prefer a pre-built, flashable boot image, one available for [download here](http://people.linaro.org/~ricardo.salveti/boot-db410c-spi.img).
-Simply replace the boot image downloaded from build.96boards with boot-db410c-spi.img.
+For those who prefer a pre-built, flashable boot image, one is available.
+Simply replace the boot image downloaded from builds.96boards with the boot-db410c-spi.img [downloaded here](http://people.linaro.org/~ricardo.salveti/boot-db410c-spi.img) and proceed to fastboot installation instruction above.
+Once you have finished flashing both pre-built `rootfs` and `boot` images, skip to **Step 6** for SPI test commands.

 ### Step 2: Customize the device tree to export the spidev devices (low and high speed expansion headers):